grexie/libhoney/tools/distrib/linux/README.redistrib.txt

 * Other resources.
-  Pack file loading can be disabled completely using CefSettings.pack_loading_disabled.
-The resources directory path can be customized using CefSettings.resources_dir_path.
+  Pack file loading can be disabled completely using HoneycombSettings.pack_loading_disabled.
+The resources directory path can be customized using HoneycombSettings.resources_dir_path.

   * chrome_100_percent.pak
   * chrome_200_percent.pak
   * resources.pak
-    These files contain non-localized resources used by CEF, Chromium and Blink.
+    These files contain non-localized resources used by Honeycomb, Chromium and Blink.
     Without these files arbitrary Web components may display incorrectly.

 * ANGLE support.